krearthur/studierturm-simulator/README.md

 - feature: doors open / close, with sounds
 - semi-auto toggle objects when going to different floors to improve performance

-## Data:
-height of one floor: 3.103m

-floors: 8 + roof